Carbon offset selection criteria

 Permanent:

-Offsets must represent emission reductions that are non-reversible or must typically be sequestered for 25-100 years in the case of sequestration projects.
+Offsets must represent emission reductions that are non-reversible; or in the case of sequestration projects, must typically be sequestered for 25-100 years.

 Verifiable: